first-timers/app/README.md

 ### 💡💥❓ How things work

 Say I’m a Hoodie contributor and find a typo somewhere.
 Instead of fixing the issue directly in the master branch or creating a pull request which is time-consuming, I can simply create a new branch that is called something like _first-timers-only-typo-in-title._ GitHub will then notify the **First Timers Bot** about the new branch using Webhooks.
-The bot is listening to any new branch starting with **first-timers-only** and it will create a new issue on your repo.
-It is currently setup to the Hoodie repo with a template and assigns the first-timers-only and up-for-grabs labels but can be modified by the developer.
-The commit body can be used to add some context information and if left empty, the 🤔 **What you will need to know** section of the issue will simply say "Nothing :)".
+The bot is listening to any new branch starting with **first-timers-** and it will create a new issue on your repo.The commit body can be used to add some context information and if left empty, the 🤔 **What you will need to know** section of the issue will simply say "Nothing :)".

 ### 😮🙌👀🎉 Use Our Bot!

-First-timers is built with [Probot](https://probot.github.io/).
+First-timers-bot is built with [Probot](https://probot.github.io/).

 <table>
     <tr>